KCO177/fakturoid_springboot_kotlin_api/README.md

 Api has two invoicing way
   - credits - look in fetched invoice for first invoice with key word "saver" in string, calculate rest of credits, send proforma "do not pay" invoice when 50%, 75% and 100% credits consumed.
   - at least 10 issues to prevent low invoicing costs.
-If the value not reached, send cumulative inovice each three months.
+If the value not reached, send cumulative inovice each year.